It may be helpful to start by clarifying the reasons why we ask all staff (paid and unpaid) to undertake mandatory training.

 Part 2 is free to volunteers who assist the Family Support Service.

 ALL volunteers who have physical contact with patients need to do this.
-This includes volunteers working in Day Hospice, drivers, volunteers working in the IPU and complementary therapy volunteers.
+This includes volunteers working in the Living Well Centre, drivers, volunteers working in the IPU and complementary therapy volunteers.

-Complementary therapy volunteers & IPU / Day hospice volunteers who have physical contact with patients lying down will need to do bed work.
+Complementary therapy volunteers & IPU / Living Well Centre volunteers who have physical contact with patients lying down will need to do bed work.

-Please confirm with Rebecca Stewart for details of the dates.
+Please confirm with the education team details of the training dates.

 01905 763 963